Table of Contents

 Enter a Display Name, which is a required field.

-🧠 Tip: Be specific about what the dashboard will show in the Display name.
-Especially as more dashboards are created, show the person's name, the division, and whether it's Proposed or Closed.
+🧠 Tip: Be specific about what the metric will show in the Display name.
+Especially as more metrics are created, show the person's name, the division, and whether it's Proposed or Closed.

-Pick who you want to share the dashboard dial with.
+Pick who you want to share the metric with.
 For Sales scorecards, share it with just the specific sales rep in the User field.

 Select the Sales Rep in the Sales Rep field.
 This should be the same person you listed in the User field.
 By selecting the Sales Rep's name, the Score Cards field will then show all score cards created for that user.

 Next, select the Score Card, which is connected to the Sales Rep, that you would like to create into a Dashboard.

 Add the period of time that you want the Score Card Data to be pulled from.